HumphreyBoaGart/dotfiles/README.md

 ## Environment Notes

+If you're used to Sway already, you can skip the rest of the README at this point.
+If you just got here from GNOME or KDE, you'll probably want to skim the rest of this.

+### Sway

+`.config/sway/config` is the crux of everything here.
+There's a lot of commented-out options I've left behind from various configurations I've run, and some of them are really useful if you need something to fall back on while debugging something else.

 ### Waybar

-There are two configurations in /.config/waybar/ - `config-single` and `config-double`.
+There are two configurations in .config/waybar/ - `config-single` and `config-double`.
 Just rename the one you want to use to simply `config` and leave it in the /.config/waybar/ folder.

 `config-single` crams everything into a single bar on the bottom of the screen, and is probably the one you want.